Trumpeter swan: Courtship and mate choice behaviours

-Acoustic communication among Trumpeter Swans is very common among all ages of the species.
+Acoustic communication among trumpeter swans is very common among all ages of the species.
 From the young cygnets to the adult swans, their calls are very distinct and have a wide variety of functions in the survival of the animal.
-The classic Trumpet call can be heard from long distances and is the most common communication mechanism heard among these birds.
+The classic trumpet call can be heard from long distances and is the most common communication mechanism heard among these birds.
 This type of call resembles a horn because the frequency can vary greatly.
 This call generally occurs when an animal is alarmed or feels threatened, the call acts as a warning or even a way in deterring incoming predators due to the abrupt volume of the noise being evoked.
 More specifically referring to mating, the call that is most common among mating pairs is called the duet.
 This call happens when a pair has come together near breeding season.
-The duetting process can begin as separate trumpeting solos and can evolve into an almost simultaneous duet that is very similar in frequency and very difficult to tell the individual calls apart.This performance of the pair is commonly associated with the particular movements mentioned above (head bobbing and wing movements) associated with the courtship.
-Also, the duet can aid in the coordination of a duel attack on a predator that is too close to the nest of a mated pair.
-In terms of mate choice, the Trumpeter swan continuously returns to the mate from previous breeding terms, often the breeding pair will even return to their previous breeding grounds if the previous offspring were successful in that area.
+The duetting process can begin as separate trumpeting solos and can evolve into an almost simultaneous duet that is very similar in frequency and very difficult to tell the individual calls apart.

+This performance of the pair is commonly associated with the particular movements mentioned above (head bobbing and wing movements) associated with the courtship.
+Also, the duet can aid in the coordination of a dual attack on a predator that is too close to the nest of a mated pair.
+In terms of mate choice, the trumpeter swan continually returns to the mate from previous breeding terms.
+Often the breeding pair will even return to their previous breeding grounds if the previous offspring were successful in that area.

 Though the range of the two species does not overlap, the trumpeter swan can hybridize with its close relative, the whooper swan (Cygnus cygnus), and hybrid birds have been observed in the wild, most likely as a result of interbreeding between wild trumpeter and vagrant or introduced whooper swans.